Noah77707/Pokedex/README.txt

-v0.2: This was when I got it running on the Raspberry pi. v0.3: This was when I got images working in the pokedex screen, along with making the screen nicer to look at for the raspberry pi's smaller screen v0.4: Finished up the Kanto dex, starting work on Johto dex v0.5: Finished up the Johto dex, Starting work on Hoenn dex
+v0.2: This was when I got it running on the Raspberry pi. v0.3: This was when I got images working in the pokedex screen, along with making the screen nicer to look at for the raspberry pi's smaller screen v0.4: Finished up the Kanto dex, starting work on Johto dex v0.5: Finished up the Johto dex, starting work on Hoenn dex v0.6: Finished up the Hoenn dex, starting work on Sinnoh dex